Save for your retirement or first home with KiwiSaver

 At a glance

-KiwiSaver was created by the government to help you save for your retirement and to support you in buying your first home.
+KiwiSaver was created by the Government to help you save for your retirement and to support you in buying your first home.
 It’s 100% voluntary, but there are many benefits and extras to help you save:

-• If you're employed, you choose what you want to contribute - either 3%, 4%, 6%, 8%, or 10%
+- If you're aged between 18 and 65 and employed, you choose how much you want to contribute - either 3%, 4%, 6%, 8%, or 10% of your before-tax pay.
+Your employer will also contribute at least 3% of your before-tax pay.

-• Help to buy your first home.
-You may also be able to withdraw from your KiwiSaver account after three years to put towards your deposit.
-Plus, you may also be eligible for a Kāinga Ora First Home Grant of up to $10,0002
+- Help to buy your first home.
+You may also be able to withdraw from your KiwiSaver account after three years to put towards the purchase of your first home.

 Retirement Calculator